leojonathanoh/docker-nginx-alpine/README.md

 # docker-nginx-alpine
-Same as the original image, but with the nginx user in the www-data group
+Based on the original docker nginx image, but with the nginx user in the www-data group

 It currently uses `nginx:1.14-alpine` image as the base